 In a lot of cases, browsers will actively prevent users from accessing the website in order to protect them.
+This often comes in the form of the “Your Connection is Not Private” error.
 As you might imagine, that’s a huge problem if it occurs on your own site.

 Sometimes, you may run into the NET::ERR_CERT_AUTHORITY_INVALID error due to local configuration settings.
 Throughout the next sections, we’ll show you the many faces this error can take and then we’ll talk about how to troubleshoot it.